What is a Customer Identity and Access Management solution?

 - Showing support or training content, based on their recent purchase history.

-Manage user information easily with a CIAM solution
+Manage user IDs easily with a CIAM solution

 Another critical aspect of a good Customer Identity and Access Management solution is allowing the identity information of users (identities, permissions and properties) to be easily managed.